SPAAM-community/spaam-community.github.io/spaam2/README.md

 these challenges.

-In this context, we propose a second meeting of the Standards, Precautions and Authentication of Ancient Metagenomics (SPAAM) workshop that [occurred in 2016 (Jena, Germany)](https://dx.doi.org/10.1146/annurev-genom-091416-035526) to bring together the ancient microbial genetics community to address the issues raised above.
+In this context, we propose a second meeting of the Standards, Precautions and Advances in Ancient Metagenomics (SPAAM) workshop that [occurred in 2016 (Jena, Germany)](https://dx.doi.org/10.1146/annurev-genom-091416-035526) to bring together the ancient microbial genetics community to address the issues raised above.
 We aim to define the highest priority obstacles in ancient